The Great(est) Pumpkin Pie Recipe

 Skip ahead Jump to Recipe

-Key Ingredients in our For Real Pumpkin Pie
+Key Ingredients in The Great(est) Pumpkin Pie Recipe

-Pumpkin Purée: You want plain pumpkin only.
+- Pumpkin Purée: Making a pumpkin pie recipe with real pumpkin?
+Plain puree only.
 Not pie filling—that’s got sugar and spices already in it.
 Canned or homemade, either one.
 Just be sure it is smooth and thick.

 Wine Pairings